coderaiser/putout/packages/plugin-eslint/README.md

 ## remove-no-unpublished-require

-`node/remove-no-unpublished-require` should be enabled, since this is a very useful rule already disabled in [`eslint-plugin-putout`](https://github.com/coderaiser/putout/tree/master/packages/eslint-plugin-putout#readme).
+`node/remove-no-unpublished-require` should be enabled, since this is a very useful rule, which shows what files should be add to `.npmignore`.
 ```diff
 {
     "overrides": [{